Pear Persimmon Salad with Maple Apple Cider Vinaigrette.

 It is not a secret how much I adore persimmons.
 Especially of the Fuyu variety.

 Such an underrated, versatile fruit.
-Fall’s best fruit.
+Fall's best fruit.
+And a wonderful fruit to use in salads like this pear and persimmon salad recipe.

 I also just love eating them like an apple, for a snack or dessert.